 This is different from regular personal injury cases.
 In personal injury cases, the compensation is meant to help the direct victim of the accident.
 In wrongful death cases, on the other hand, the compensation is meant to help the victim’s loved ones and dependents.
 That is why wrongful death damages do not include compensation for, say, the victim’s medical expenses.

 Surviving family members should strongly consider getting the legal advice of a wrongful death lawyer who has law offices in the state.
 Ensuring that the insurance company for the responsible party makes a fair settlement offer is essential.
+Numerous factors determine the value of a wrongful death settlement or award.
 Maximizing the payout can help mitigate the loss caused by the person’s death.

 Is a wrongful death settlement taxable?